talha1503/Zero-DCE-PyTorch/README.md

 }
 ```

+## Note
-Note: Some changes were made as compared to the original paper.
+Some changes were made as compared to the original paper.
 <ul>
 <li>
 Learning rate was kept to 1e-3 instead of 1e-4.